-Mobile learning is a big deaI.
-Every business is now focusing on mobile learning as a strategy to engage and train employees.
-(Find some useful stats here!)
+Mobile learning is a big deal!
+Every business is now focusing on mobile learning as a strategy to engage and train a remote and globally distributed workforce.

-However, as exciting as it may be, the decision to create mobile learning takes time, effort and adopting a new mindset.
+However, as exciting as it may be, the decision to start implementing mobile learning takes time, effort, and adopting a new mindset.
 Embracing a mobile mindset means more than simply using mobile devices to train employees.
 It also means understanding the mobile behavior of your target audience and acting accordingly.

 When it comes to mobile learning, many designers fail because they focus on how they will be delivering information instead of how the user’s device will receive it.
 If you fail to consider the context of the user’s device, little can be done to salvage your efforts.

-At the end, when it comes to mobile user experiences, the details matter A LOT and can quickly get in the way of the actual learning.
+At the end, when it comes to mobile user experiences, the user experience matters A LOT and can quickly get in the way of real learning to happen.

-- Device: Mobile design will need to be based on physical properties.
+- Think devices: Mobile design will need to be based on physical properties.
 Because devices vary, if your budget is limited, it’ll be important to design for the smallest screen.
 But above all: make sure you use a responsive authoring tool, like SHIFT :)

-- Content: The small screen of a smartphone allows you to focus on what is truly important.
+- Only "Must-know" Content: The small screen of a smartphone allows you to focus on what is truly important.
 Too much text is boring and tough on the eyes.
-Too many images is heavy and tough on the phone.
+Too many images are heavy and tough on the phone.

-- Flow: Separate from the aesthetic of the design, you’ll want to make sure that the media you include aren’t too heavy.
+- Size matters: Separate from the aesthetic of the design, you’ll want to make sure that the media you include aren’t too heavy.
 The on-the-go culture will have little patience for media-heavy screens.
 Devices vary in capabilities, and it’s not a risk worth taking to include large videos or graphics.